astronomer/docs/astro/support.md

 - Monitor the status of your requests
 - Communicate with Astronomer Support

-> **Note:** To add a teammate to an existing ticket, cc them in a followup message within the email thread that was automatically generated when the ticket was created.
+> **Note:** To add a teammate to an existing support request, cc them in a followup message within the email thread that was automatically generated when the ticket was created.